hamzehkhazaei/MiniFinalProject/README.md

 1. Assume that the *initial head position* is always 33.
 2. In SCAN algorithm, assume that the disk arm is moving toward 0 from the initial head position.
 3. In C_SCAN algorithm, assume that the disk arm is moving toward 99 from the initial head position.
-4. Your program should produce the `output.txt` with the same format as the sample file here.
+4. Your program should produce the `output.txt` with the same format as the sample file provided here.

 ### Submission and Evaluation
 You need to submit your `C source code`, `input.txt`, `output.txt` and a `Makefile` that compiles your code in one zip file.
-Please make sure not to submit any other files such as object files, etc. Also, note that if we can not `make` your project on the OSC virtual machine, eg. compilation error, the grade will be 0.
+Please make sure not to submit any other files such as object files, etc. Also, note that if we cannot `make` your project on the OSC virtual machine, eg. compilation error, the grade will be 0.
 The following table shows the grading schema.

 | Item        | Mark           |